the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ## Concretely

-The above definition is very concise, and has the benefit of being
+As mentioned, our definition is very abstract, meaning we can directly re-use definitions and theorems about Kan extensions in the setting of colimits.
+The trade-off is that while working with colimits _in general_ is easier, working with _specific_ colimits becomes more difficult, as the data we actually care about has been obfuscated.

-abstract: this means that we can directly re-use definitions and theorems for kan extensions for colimits.
-However, this also means that the definition is abstract: it makes working with colimits _in general_ easier, at the cost of making _specific_ colimits more difficult, as the data we actually care about has been obfuscated.
+One particularly egregious failure is... actually constructing colimits.

-For instance, it's quite hard to actually show that a specific object is a colimit of aa diagram, as you have to wrap all the relevant data in a few layers of abstraction.
-To work around this, we provide an auxiliary record type, `make-is-colimit`{.Agda}, which computes the appropriate left extension.
+The definition in terms of `Lan`{.Agda} hides the concrete data behind a few abstractions, which would be very tedious to write out each time.
+To work around this, we provide an auxiliary record type, `make-is-colimit`{.Agda}, as an intermediate step in constructing left extensions.

 <!--
 ```agda